 Possessing and/or using illegal drugs in Mississippi is a crime.
 Mississippi has strict drug laws, and if you are found guilty of possessing, selling, and/or using illegal drugs, you can be sentenced to prison time and/or a hefty fine.

 The length of your sentence depends on the amount and type of drug possessed.

-With a first offense DUI, you can be sentenced to up to 48 hours in jail and a fine of up $1,000.
+DUI Laws: In Mississippi, operating a motor vehicle under the influence of alcohol and drugs is considered a crime punishable by jail or prison time, fines, or both.
+You may also lose your driver’s license for up to 120 days.
+With a first-offense DUI, you can be sentenced to up to 48 hours in jail and a fine of up $1,000.
 Second offenses can require up to six months of community service and participation in an alcohol or drug rehab program.

 - HHS Publication No. SMA–20–Baro–19–MS. Substance Abuse and Mental Health Services Administration, 2020.
 Behavioral Health Barometer: Mississippi, Volume 6: Indicators as measured through the 2019 National Survey on Drug Use and Health and the National Survey of Substance Abuse Treatment Services.
 Rockville, MD: Substance Abuse and Mental Health Services Administration.